Centrifugation: Mathematical formula

-where g represents the respective force of the centrifuge and r the radius from the center of the rotor to a point in the sample.
+where g represents the relative centrifugal acceleration (RCF) and r the radius from the center of the rotor to a point in the sample (and the result is multiplied by 60 to convert from seconds to minutes).

-However, depending on the centrifuge model used, the respective angle of the rotor and the radius may vary, thus the formula gets modified.
+However, depending on the centrifuge model used, the angle of the rotor and the radius may both vary, thus the formula gets modified.
 For example, the Sorvall #SS-34 rotor has a maximum radius of 10.8 cm, so the formula becomes $RPM= 299\sqrt{g \over r}$, which can further simplify to $RPM = 91\sqrt{g}$.

 When compared to gravity, the particle force is called the 'Relative Centrifugal Force' (RCF).
-It is the perpendicular force exerted on the contents of the rotor as a result of the rotation, always relative to the gravity of the earth, which measures the strength of rotors of different types and sizes.
-For instance, the RCF of 1000 x g means that the centrifugal force is 1000 times stronger than the earthly gravitational force.
+It is the perpendicular force exerted on the contents of the rotor as a result of the rotation, always relative to the gravity of the Earth, which measures the strength of rotors of different types and sizes.
+For instance, the RCF of 1000 x g means that the centrifugal force is 1000 times stronger than the Earth's gravitational force.
 RCF is dependent on the speed of rotation in rpm and the distance of the particles from the center of rotation.
 The most common formula used for calculating RCF is: